diffra/Lard/README.md

 - `length`: the length for shortened URL.

 ### Auth
-- `key`: the API key to access the service, with a maximum length of 100 characters and encoded in base64 format.
+- `password`: the password to create a new link.

 To generate a new API Key: